-If you’re still in the process of forming your business, then make sure you give some thought towards how you’d like its culture to be.
-However, if you already have a company and are wanting to change its culture, then you have a much bigger task on your hands.
+If you’re still in the process of forming your business, then make sure you give some thought to how you’d like its culture to be.
+However, if you already have a company and want to change its culture, then you have a much bigger task on your hands.
 Humans are creatures of habit, and it can be very difficult for us to adopt new ones.

 Bringing a new culture to a company takes a lot of patience and may require some drastic measures.
 This could mean firing people, taking a dip in productivity or revenue, or just having to deal with a lot of confusion.
 But there’s always a chance that your changes will be welcomed with open arms.
 However the challenge is met, you have to believe that these changes will help your business grow.
 You must follow your vision and do what it takes to see it through.